zahraaliaghazadeh/javascript-cheatsheet/README.md

 * entries - O(N) Returns an array containing all of the [key, value] pairs of a given object's own enumerable string properties.
 * keys - O(N) Returns an array containing the names of all of the given object's own enumerable string properties.
 * values - O(N) Returns an array containing the values that correspond to all of a given object's own enumerable string properties.
-* object.assing - to make copy of obj
+* Object.assign - to make copy of obj
 * spread operator - to make copy of obj
 * hasOwnProperty - O(1) returns a boolean if the object has a property as its own